research-outcome/LLM-Game-Benchmark/README.md

 **Publication:**

-We have published the details of this study.
+We have published the details of this study at ArXiv.org and submitted it to a leading IEEE journal in the field.
 If you utilize the repository, please cite the publication:

 - Topsakal, O., Edell, C. J., & Harper, J. B. (2024).
 Evaluating Large Language Models with Grid-Based Game Competitions: An Extensible LLM Benchmark and Leaderboard. arXiv [Cs.AI].
 Available at <a href="http://arxiv.org/abs/2407.07796">http://arxiv.org/abs/2407.07796</a>

+In a previous study, we evaluated the strategic thinking capabilities of various LLMs, including Claude 2.1, Gemini-Pro 1.0, GPT-3.5-Turbo, GPT-4, Llama2-70B, and Mistral Large, by having them play Tic-Tac-Toe through a mobile app.
+This study builds upon that research with additional games, more in-depth analysis, and a user-friendly web-based game simulation software to evaluate more recent LLMs.

+- Topsakal, O., Harper, J.B.
+Benchmarking Large Language Model (LLM) Performance for Game Playing via Tic-Tac-Toe.
+Electronics 2024, 13, 1532. <a href="https://doi.org/10.3390/electronics13081532">https://doi.org/10.3390/electronics13081532</a>

 If you have any questions, please contact **research.explorations at gmail**.